Get matched with vetted scholarships and enter our

 Personal statement

-As part of your application, you’ll be required to write a 5,000-word essay explaining why you’ve chosen to become a PA.
-Considered one of the most important aspects of your application, this is your opportunity to share your personal story.
+As part of your application, you’ll be required to write a 5,000-character essay explaining why you’ve chosen to become a PA.
+It’s important to note that a character limit includes letters, spaces and grammar.
+Considered one of the most important aspects of your application, this is your opportunity to share your personal story!

 GRE scores